zinchse/hbo_bench/README.md

 # 🗂️ Data Structure & Execution Workflow

-The `raw_data.7z` archive contains the results of running the following pseudocode (all queries were executed sequentially on an free server, with the cache warmed up beforehand):
+The `raw_data.7z` archive contains results obtained by running the following pseudocode (all queries were executed sequentially on a free server, with the cache warmed up beforehand):

 ```python
 for dop in [1, 16, 64]: